Meet The Pitch Week XVII Finalists

 From a very young age, Korin Perrin is convinced his brother, Davis, is a true monster.
 Davis does everything he can to get what he wants, when he wants it, all the while leaving a wake of destruction … or bodies.

 This work of horror is Amanda Headlee’s first novel and is the beginning of a two-part series.
-My Brother’s Keeper will cause readers to have nightmares with the fear that monsters may truly exist in the heart of every one of us, and readers will wake hungry for more of Amanda’s terrifying tales.
+Till We Become Monsters will cause readers to have nightmares with the fear that monsters may truly exist in the heart of every one of us, and readers will wake hungry for more of Amanda’s terrifying tales.

 Born with a love of scary stories and folklore, Amanda Headlee has spent her entire life crafting works of dark fiction.
 She has a fascination with the emotion of fear and believes it is the first emotion humans feel at the moment they are born.
 Most of her work focuses on horror associated with folklore as well as writing that would fall into the category of “cosmic horror” — the fear of humanity’s insignificance in the vastness of the universe.